openchange/website/src/documentation/mapibind/mapistoreobj.md

         >>> mstore.list_backends()
         >>> mstore.capabilities()

-The return value of `list_backends` is a list containging the available backends.
+The return value of `list_backends` is a list containing the available backends.
 The `capabilities` method returns a list of dictionaries, one for each available backend.
 Each dictionary has four entries with properties of a context: the name, the URI, the role and the main folder.

 ## Adding a Context ##